ignite/cli/docs/1 Introduction/1 Introduction.md

 With just a few commands, you can create a blockchain, launch it, serve it on the cloud and have a GUI ready to start testing your application.

-Bootstrapping blockchains was initially the job of a `scaffold` program, which helped in create a blockchain applications.
+Bootstrapping blockchains was initially the job of a `scaffold` program, which helped in create a blockchain application.
 Starport takes it to the next level and also creates a user interface with Vue.js that provides a good starting point for developing a browser-based client-side application for your blockchain.

 The scaffolded application still includes a command line interface that lets you manage keys, create validators, send tokens.